 If there’s one thing you should never do around Arianna Huffington it’s brag how little sleep you get.

-The president and editor-in-chief of The Huffington Post Media Group, who knows a thing or two about having a very busy schedule, has taken on the role of sleep evangelist after realizing the lack of proper rest is taking a toll on peoples’ health, job performance, relationships and overall happiness.
+The former president and editor-in-chief of The Huffington Post Media Group, who knows a thing or two about having a very busy schedule, has taken on the role of sleep evangelist after realizing the lack of proper rest is taking a toll on peoples’ health, job performance, relationships and overall happiness.
 Huffington calls it a sleep deprivation crisis that she only woke up to after exhaustion sent her to the hospital.

 Marriott Traveler caught up with Huffington, a frequent traveler, to discuss her new book, The Sleep Revolution: Transforming Your Life, One Night at a Time, available April 5, and the importance of getting a good night’s rest.